0x41gawor/pdmgr/minikube-dev-env.md

 Change the contents of the file to your preferred name.

-> My personal convention is to postfix VM names with `-vm` and to give it a name of the last installed part of software or combination of software names that are important for the cause of which I will use the machine.
+> My personal convention involves appending `-vm` to the names of virtual machines.
+I typically name them after the most recently installed software or a combination of software names that are significant for the intended use of the machine.
 >
 > In this case I would name the VM "minukube-go-vm".

-If you don't like `vi` you can use `nano` instead.
+>  If you don't like `vi` you can use `nano` instead.

 ```sh
 sudo vi /etc/hosts